Measuring sampling plan utility in post-marketing surveillance of medical products: Sampling plans in supply chains

-Bayesian experimental design involves measuring the expected value, or utility, associated with a given data-generating plan before data are realized \parencite{chaloner1995}.
-For PMS, Bayesian experimental design uses existing testing data and priors on SFP rates to explore how the value of inference might be improved through different sampling plans in the next PMS iteration.
+Bayesian experimental design uses existing testing data and priors on SFP rates to explore how the value of inference might be improved through different sampling plans in the next PMS iteration \parencite{chaloner1995}.
 Inference improvement is defined by a value function capturing what constitutes a good estimate of SFP rates.
 Proper characterization of this value function is key to Bayesian experimental design.